gmatosferreira/securemediaplayer/Readme.md

 # Digital rights management

 This project was developed in the context of [Information And Organisational Security](https://www.ua.pt/en/uc/4143) curricular unit, part of the Computer Science Bachelor at [Aveiro University](https://www.ua.pt/).
-It was lectured by [João Paulo Silva Barraca](https://www.ua.pt/en/p/10333322).
+It was lectured by [João Paulo Silva Barraca](https://www.ua.pt/en/p/10333322) during the 2020/2021 school year.

 It was graded **18 out of 20**.